JustinMountain/ruby_programming/connect4/README.md

   - diagonal1 win condition
   - diagonal2 win condition
 - Create method to check for stalemate
+- Create condition to require the two markers to be different

 2021-07-28
 - Added a method to track the active player to the Player class